seanbaxter/circle/new_whitepaper/README.md

 d : A C++ string
 ```

 Feed compile-time loops with introspection expressions like `@member_count` to control the number of steps.
-At each step, use queries like `@member_name` (to get the name of a class member as a string literal) and `@member_ref` (to access the i'th data member) to serialize objects.
+At each step, use queries like `@member_name` (to get the name of a class member as a string literal) and `@member_value` (to access the i'th data member) to serialize objects.

 ## Introspection on enums